 Lives Worth Living

-We are so honored to announce that LIVES WORTH LIVING has been chosen as part of the American Film Showcase for 2013/14!
+We were honored that LIVES WORTH LIVING was chosen as part of the American Film Showcase for 2013/14!
 This is a major cultural diplomacy initiative of the US Department of State.
 In partnership with the USC School of Cinematic Arts, film envoys are sent around the world to engage audiences and, most importantly, to listen.
-Please click on the link below to learn more about this innovative program — the films, the film envoys and experts, the countries that were visited last year and may indeed be visited again this year.
+Please click on the link below to learn more about this innovative program — the films, the film envoys and experts, the countries that were visited and may indeed be visited again.

 http://americanfilmshowcase.usc.edu